-Complicating things even more is the fact that this movie is a treasure.
-I was skeptical going in to a screening even a few weeks before the Lasseter revelations, simply because I wasn't impressed by the trailer and I worried that an animated movie set in Mexico and centered on Dia de Los Muertos could exoticize or appropriate Latino culture.
+Complicating things even more is the fact that this film is a treasure.
+I was skeptical going in to a screening even a few weeks before the Lasseter revelations, simply because I wasn't impressed by the trailer and I worried that an animated film set in Mexico and centred on Dia de Los Muertos could exoticise or appropriate Latino culture.
 I walked out obsessed.
-I was undeniably head-over-heels for Coco, dazzled by the film's groundbreaking animation and enamored with its surprisingly poignant storyline.
+I was undeniably head-over-heels for Coco, dazzled by the film's groundbreaking animation and enamoured with its surprisingly poignant storyline.
 And yes, I was also wiping away a few tears.

 Coco follows some of Pixar's tried-and-true but beloved tropes: A kid with a dream who feels outcast by their family goes against the grain in order to find themselves (hello Ratatouille), and ventures on a sweeping, adventure-filled journey (think both Finding Nemo and Finding Dory) that ends with one major, emotional life lesson (looking at you, Up).
 But there are a few elements that set Coco apart from Pixar's predecessors.

 The first thing that struck me about this film was the stunning visuals.
 Miguel is an aspiring musician in a family that has forbidden music after their long-ago patriarch — his great-great grandfather — abandoned Miguel's great-great grandmother and children to pursue a music career and become an international superstar.
 But Miguel can’t get enough of both music and the legend of his relative and will stop at nothing to pursue his dreams of following in his footsteps.
 So much so, in fact, that through a series of Pixar-typical events, the little boy ends up falling into a magical loophole that allows him to travel into the afterlife on Dia de Los Muertos and meet his ancestors.